In part one of our two-part series on software-defined WAN and the future of virtualized networks, networking expert...

 This semi-synergistic model would have a special network feature like QoS that could be used in SD-WAN products in conjunction with the typical prioritization options available in the SD-WAN device.
-If these net-neutrality revisions are adopted by the Federal Communications Commission, the result could accelerate SD-WAN replacement of traditional MPLS VPNs and greatly increase the rate of SD-WAN adoption.
+If these net-neutrality revisions are adopted by the Federal Communications Commission, the result could accelerate SD-WAN replacement of traditional MPLS VPNs and greatly increase the rate of SD-WAN adoption and deployment.

 Get started with this SD-WAN primer

 How SD-WAN and MPLS work together

 Prepare for SD-WAN with these four steps